-Reports and KPIs Moving to Production
+Reports and KPIs Newly Moving to Production

-The reports listed below have undergone the report improvement process and have been deemed ready for production by MQD.
-These reports will be subject to escalation for data quality and/or KPIs listed below as of 10/1/24.
+This section is reserved for Reports and KPIs that have undergone the report/KPI improvement process and have been deemed ready for production by MQD.
+These reports/KPIs will be subject to escalation for data quality and performance.
+There are no new Reports/KPIs moving into production on 7/1/2025.